RMDLO/trackdlo/README.md

 ### To test the most recent version of TrackDLO with ROS bag files:
 1. Download the bag files from [here](https://drive.google.com/drive/folders/1AwMXysdzRQLz7w8umj66rrKa-Bh0XlVJ?usp=share_link) and place them in your ROS workspace.
 2. Run ```roslaunch trackdlo replay_bag.launch```.
 This will bring up the rviz window with color image, mask, and tracking result (2D and 3D) visualized.
 The RGB-D camera node will not be started.
-3. Open a new terminal and run ```rosrun trackdlo track_from_bag_replay.py```.
+3. Open a new terminal and run ```rosrun trackdlo track_dev_ros.py```.
 This will start the tracking algorithm and the results will be published after the bag file starts running.
-Note: this script calls functions from ```tracking_ros_dev.py```.
 4. Open a new terminal and run ```rosbag play <name_of_the_bag_file>.bag```.
 This will replay the bag file.

-### To evaluate the performance of TrackDLO:
-1. Run ```roslaunch trackdlo realsense_node_eval_trackdlo.launch```, this will bring up the rviz window and an interactive opencv frame that can be used to create occlusion blocks.
-2. Run ```rosrun trackdlo eval_trackdlo.py```.
-This will start the tracking algorithm and publish all results.
-3. To create an occlusion block in the OpenCV frame, left click once and move the mouse.
-Left click again to finish drawing the occlusion block.
-4. To move the created occlusion block, middle click once and move the mouse.
-Middle click again to release the occlusion block.
-5. To delete all occlusion blocks and restore the original image, press R once.